-1 Aesthetics Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Exc ept as provided in Public Resources Code Sec tion 21099, would the proj ect: a.
-Have a substantial adverse effect on a scenic vista? • b.
+1 Aesthetics Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact a.
+Have a substantial adverse effect on a scenic vista? b.
 Substantially damage scenic resources, including but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c.
 In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from a publicly accessible vantage point).
-If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? • d.
-Create a new source of substantial light or glare that would adversely affect daytime or nighttime views in the area? • a.
-Would the project have a substantial adverse effect on a scenic vista?
+If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? d.
+Create a new source of substantial light or glare that would adversely affect daytime or nighttime views in the area?